gerzahim/blueapp/README.md

 - report Filters

 ## pending Error
+- created_at Stock
+- capital letter only works on Chrome
 - check rightjoin by join on ajaxcall
 - Select Product Return From Customer! fix message on create and update RMA
 - List Products added - fix message